Route Planning & Optimization Guide – Routing Types And Business Use Cases

 Dynamic Route Planning – Flexible Route Optimization

-Dynamic route planning lets you create and optimize routes in real time using Route4Me’s web platform.
+Dynamic Route Planning lets you create and optimize routes in real time using Route4Me’s Web Platform.
 It’s built for on-demand routing, making it easy to add or adjust addresses and generate optimized routes without relying on preconfigured schedules.

-To plan a dynamic route, go to “Dynamic Routing” > “Plan New Route” from the Navigation Menu.
+To plan a Dynamic Route, go to “Dynamic Routing” > “Plan New Route” from the Navigation Menu.
+Then, select how you want to add addresses: via spreadsheet or scan upload, copy-paste, cloud storage import, or the interactive map.

 Access Dynamic Routing from the Navigation Menu and add addresses using spreadsheets, cloud imports, copy and paste, or the interactive map.

 Next, choose an Optimization Profile or configure settings manually, review and verify addresses, and click to optimize and generate a route.
+Route4Me will automatically create the most efficient route or routes based on your inputs and constraints.
+Configure optimization settings, verify addresses, and generate efficient routes automatically based on your routing inputs and constraints.

 Strategic Route Planning – Scenario-Based Route Optimization